nashville-software-school/server-side-python-curriculum/book-2-django/chapters/GR_ERD.md

 * Players can see the average rating of a game _(by you implementing a custom model property)_.
 * Players can view all reviews for a game.

 Use this information to create an ERD for this project.
-Visit your instruction team for approval once you believe you have a good diagram.
+Utilize your favorite generative AI tool to generate some models and fixtures when you start coding.

 ## Helpful Resources